p5k369/displaycal-py3/README.md

 How To Install (Windows)
 -----------------------

-Windows version is currently not working properly.
-But here is the installation procedure:
+Windows version is now working properly.
+The catch is that you need to use the system Python, so no Virtual Environments.
+Here is the installation procedure:

-1- Download and install Python 3.9:
+1- Download and install on of Python 3.9, 3.10, 3.11 or 3.12:

-   Install Python 3.9:
-   https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe
-   https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe
+   Here is some download links that are now hidden in Python's home page: https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe

+   Python 11 and 12 are available directly.

    Wexpect (a Python library that DisplayCAL depends on) is not working properly with newer Python versions like Python 3.11 and 3.12.
 So, stick with Python 3.9 until we find a solution.

-   Also don't forget to select "Add Python to environment variables" in the installer.
+   Also don't forget to select "Add Python 3.xx to PATH" in the installer.

    ![image](screenshots/Python_3.9_Installation_Windows.jpg)